Biography of Henry Fielding

 1727: Publication of Fielding’s first literary works.

 1728: He studies at classics and law at Leiden University in Holland.
 “Love in Several Masques” is performed for the first time at the Drury Lane Theatre, London.

 1729: Fielding returns to England short of money.

 1730: “Tom Thumb” is performed at the New Theatre in Haymarket.

 1732: His first prose essay “The Benefit of Laughing” is published anonymously in Mist’s Weekly Journal.
 He often wrote for the Tory periodicals under a pseudonym especially “Captain Hercules Vinegar”.

-1737: Last performance of a play by Fielding at the Haymarket Theatre “The End of an Era”.
+1737: The last performance of a play by Fielding at the Haymarket Theatre “The End of an Era”.
 He is admitted to the Middle Temple to prepare to become a Barrister.
-The Theatrical Licensing Act was passed and some attribute this to the effect of Fielding’s satires.
-He retired from the theatre to study law.
+The Theatrical Licensing Act is passed and some attribute this to the effect of Fielding’s satires.

 1739: Publication of the periodical “The Champion ” with essays by Fielding.